-2. Fitting the Sail to the Airframe

-- Lay out the sail in a straight line back from the end of the leading edges, with the nose towards the structure. - The upper wing surface should be uppermost at the nose, folding over to show the undersurface further down the wing, aiming to achieve a straight run for the tubes down the leading edges of the sail. - The sail has an inner bridge between the top and bottom surfaces located inboard of the leading-edge/crossbar junctions. - Figure 5-13 taken inside the wing from the leading-edge/crossbar junctions shows the membrane from the top to bottom surfaces, behind the crossbar. - The leading-edges and the crossbar must pass in front of the membrane during sail fitting. - Taking care not to catch the sail on anything as you pull it over the structure, pass the nose opening of the sail over the two leading edges and slide it up to the crossbar and slide it to the level of the cross bars, observing the need to pass all tubes in front of the internal bridge.
-Figure 5-11 and Figure 5-12.
+- 2. Fitting the Sail to the Airframe - Lay out the sail in a straight line back from the end of the leading edges, with the nose towards the structure. - The upper wing surface should be uppermost at the nose, folding over to show the undersurface further down the wing, aiming to achieve a straight run for the tubes down the leading edges of the sail. - The sail has an inner membrane between the top and bottom surfaces located inboard of the leading-edge/crossbar junctions. - Figure 5-13 taken inside the wing from the leading-edge/crossbar junctions shows the membrane from the top to bottom surfaces, behind the crossbar. - The leading-edges and the crossbar must pass in front of the membrane during sail fitting. - Taking care not to catch the sail on anything as you pull it over the structure, pass the nose opening of the sail over the two leading edges and slide it up to the crossbar, observing the need to pass all tubes in front of the membrane.